 - i.
-For the year-ended December 31, 2022, the Company incurred \$100,000 of chief executive officer consulting fees (December 31, 2021 \$180,000) from a private company in which a director and officer is the private company's principal shareholder.
-These fees are included in management fees in the consolidated statement of loss. - ii.
-For the year-ended December 31, 2022, the Company incurred \$nil of chief financial officer consulting fees (December 31, 2021 \$45,000) from an officer of the Company.
-These fees are included in management fees in the consolidated statement of loss. - iii.
-For the year-ended December 31, 2022, the Company incurred \$nil of vice-president of exploration consulting fees (December 31, 2021 \$45,000) from a private company in which the officer is the private company's principal shareholder.
-These fees are included in management fees in the consolidated statement of loss. - iv.
-For the year-ended December 31, 2022, the Company incurred \$48,867 (December 31, 2021 \$36,067) of salaries for non-management personnel that have employment contracts with companies that share senior management of the Company. - v.
-For the year-ended December 31, 2022, the Company received \$28,250 of rent income (December 31, 2021 \$2,000) from companies that share senior management of the Company.
-The rent income results from office space expenses that the entities share, and the amount is included in rent income in the consolidated statement of loss.
-The Company also owed \$2,773 (December 31, 2021 \$1,613) to companies that share senior management of the Company related to the shared office space expense and is included in accounts payable on the consolidated statement of financial position as at December 31, 2022.
+For the year-ended December 31, 2023, the Company incurred \$45,000 of chief executive officer consulting fees (December 31, 2022 \$100,000) from a private company in which a former director and former officer was the private company's principal shareholder.
+These fees are included in management fees in the consolidated statement of loss.
+This relationship is no longer active as of September 2023. - ii.
+For the year-ended December 31, 2023, the Company incurred \$55,130 (December 31, 2022 \$48,867) of salaries for non-management personnel that had employment contracts with companies that previously shared senior management of the Company under a former organizational structure.
+This relationship is no longer active as of September 2023. - iii.
+For the year-ended December 31, 2023, the Company received \$31,500 of rent income (December 31, 2022 \$28,250) from companies that previously shared senior management of the Company.
+The rent income results from office space expenses that the entities shared, and the amount is included in rent income in the consolidated statement of loss.
+The Company also owed \$2,773 to companies that shared senior management of the Company related to the shared office space expense and is included in accounts payable on the consolidated statement of financial position as at December 31, 2022.
+These relationships are no longer active as of September 2023.